vijoy-sunil/CARND_TERM1-Traffic_Sign_classification/writeup.md

 ![visualization1](./images/visualization1.JPG "input")

-The below figure shows the visual output of the trained networks feature maps in the convolution layer 1
+The below figure shows the visual output of the trained networks feature maps in the convolution layer 1 which has a depth of 48.

 ![visualization](./images/visualization.JPG "featuremap")